freeCodeCamp/guide/src/pages/computer-science/hexcode/index.md

 ---
 ## Hexcode

+A hex triplet is a six-digit, three-byte hexadecimal number used in HTML, CSS, SVG, and other computing applications to represent colors.
+The bytes represent the red, green and blue components of the color.

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/computer-science/hexcode/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.